leaysgur/slides/docs/uit_meetup-18/index.md

 </Layout>
 ```

-Maximum size of JS are always used regardless of its usage.
+Maximum size of JS are always loaded, parsed, and executed regardless of its usage.

 ![bg right:40% contain](./img/full-hydration.png)